Recipe by TBURRISS

-"This is a very old fashioned version of corn-meal pancakes which are risen.
-It may be a bit tedious for the modern cook because it has to sit overnight.
+"This is a very old-fashioned version of cornmeal pancakes which rise overnight.
 It came to our family via my great grandmother and dates back to the mid 1870s.
-The cornmeal gives these pancakes a tiny hint of fried mush, a splendid treat that exceeds my patience to make." — TBURRISS
+The cornmeal gives these pancakes a tiny hint of fried mush, a splendid treat that exceeds my patience to make."

 Watch video tips and tricks